rfshelley/Documentation/smartapp-developers-guide/sunset-and-sunrise.rst

 ----

-Looking up Sunrise or Sunset Directly
+Looking up sunrise or sunset directly
 -------------------------------------

 SmartApps can use the provided :ref:`smartapp_get_sunrise_and_sunset` method to get the sunrise and sunset time.